nickstanley574/nickstanley574.github.io/resume.md

 #### Jun 2019 - Sep 2020
 Developing and automating internal systems, applications and processes that support research & development, testing, database and leadership teams.

-* Collaborated with Infrastructure team to develop processes in hybrid cloud environment with brick and mortar data centers and multiple AWS accounts.
-* Project Lead - Migrated Testing System from a persistent to a OnDemand model, using Bash, Python, Ruby, Groovy and AWS, increasing productivity, suitability while reducing costs.
+* Project Lead - Migrated testing system from a persistence to On-Demand model, increasing productivity and suitability while reducing costs.
-* Developed scripts using the boto3 Python library to automate tasks and procedures.
+* Developed a EC2 instance backup restore process using AWS Data Lifecycle Manger (DLM).
+* Introduced AWS CLI and IAM roles to Jenkins Infrastructure to automate tasks.
+* Support development process for US and China offices.
 * Part of team wide effort to decompose a legacy orchestration monolithic app into microservices.
-* Working in a SOC2 environment with separation of duties and a hybrid cloud architecture.
+* Developed automated JIRA workflows using Adaptavist ScriptRunner.
+* Collaborated with Infrastructure team to develop processes in hybrid cloud environment with brick and mortar datacenters and multiple AWS accounts.
+* Responsible for Creating AWS IAM Users, Policies, Groups etc.
+* Provisioning of AWS service resources including EC2, VPC, EBS, AMI, S3 buckets.
+* Perform security assessments and implement remediations.
+* Created auto auditing scripts that searched for orphaned resources on AWS accounts.
+* Many hats: tools developer, automation engineer, cloud architect ... the list goes on.
 * Developed PowerShell scripts for Windows automation (a necessary evil).

 ## 🌎 Discovery Education